 Remove the blower door and vacuum up dust.

-Then inspect your air conditioner’s drain line—it’s a pliable plastic tube.
-If it’s moldy, you can clean it by flowing watered-down bleach through the tube to sanitize the line.
+Then take a look at your air conditioner’s drain line—it’s a pliable plastic tube.
+If it’s moldy, you can clean it by pouring watered-down bleach through the tube to sanitize the line.
 Or you can replace the tube.